johnjmikucki/cleaningDataProject/README.md

 # CODE BOOK:  Interpreting the Means Table (extractedGroupMeans.txt)

+This data is considered 'tidy':

+1. Each variable forms a column.
+(The subset of variables containing 'mean' or 'std' in their name in the original dataset)
+2. Each observation forms a row.
+(The observed means of the selected variables performed by 'subject' doing 'activity')
+3. Each type of observational unit forms a table.
+(No other variables/data are found in the table.)

 Fields in this table closely follow those in the original data dictionary (features.txt, features_info.txt) with two additions:

 * Field 1: "subject".
 This numeric field contains the counting-number ID given to each subject in the original study.
 Drawn from subject_test.txt